 - Cable attachment on device tested: Swivel and lunge spring with a cable anchor. - Selectivity features: Pan tension machine screw; large cable diameter and available plastic sleeve work to prevent the cable from closing to a small diameter, thus allowing small animals such as squirrels, skunks and some raccoons to escape. - Special considerations for practicality: Some damage and kinking of cable should be expected and will require frequent replacement as a normal part of trap maintenance and upkeep.
-This device also meets BMP criteria for red foxes and Western coyotes.
+This device also meets BMP criteria for bobcat, Canada lynx, gray fox raccoon, red foxes and Western coyotes.